Thank U, Next: Grammy snubs and other interesting facts

 Until now.

 Shawn Mendes has been a star since he emerged on the music scene, but he's finally competing for Grammy gold with his third album.
-He's nominated for song of the year with "In My Blood" and best pop vocal album for his self-titled third album.
+He's nominated for song of the year with "In My Blood" and best pop vocal album for his self-titled release.

 Camila Cabello didn't earn any nominations when she was in the group Fifth Harmony, but her solo debut earned her two nominations this year.